androiddevnotes/awesome-android-learning-resources/README.md

 - [Dan Lew](https://blog.danlew.net/) - Thoughts on life, the universe and the mystery of it all; but actually mostly just code.

-- [The CommonsBlog](https://commonsware.com/blog/) - The CommonsBlog by CommonsWare
+- [The CommonsBlog](https://commonsware.com/blog/) - The CommonsBlog by CommonsWare.

 - [ProAndroidDev](https://proandroiddev.com/) - Professional Android Development: the latest posts from Android Professionals and Google Developer Experts.

 - [MindOrks](https://mindorks.com/) - Learn Android App Development.

-- [vogella](http://vogella.com/) - Android Tutorials by vogella
+- [vogella](http://vogella.com/) - Android Tutorials by vogella.

 - [bignerdranch](https://www.bignerdranch.com/resources/blog/) - BLOGS FROM THE RANCH.